Marika-0/hxtf/README.md

 ##### Manual Installation

+To install and use HxTF manually:

-1. Edit `./project/build.hxml` as required.
+1. Edit `project/build.hxml` as required.
-1. Set the working directory to `./project/` and run `haxe build.hxml`.
+1. Set the working directory to `project/` and run `haxe build.hxml`.
-1. Link to the produced build in some way.
+1. Store the build somewhere persistent and link to it in some way (ie an alias).
-1. Add `./src` as a class path flag when compiling with Haxe.
+1. Store the `src` directory somewhere persistent and add it as a class path flag when compiling with Haxe.

 Abstract